UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective: Experiment

-\paragraph{Main Results} Our main experimental results are shown in Table~\ref{main-table}, where we present the performance of current mainstream LLMs tested on LongBench.
-We perform the comparison under a unified setting with a KV cache size of 384.
-The heads in the main table are divided into two groups, with KV cache sizes set to 512 and 256, respectively, in descending order of effective rank.
-To ensure a fair comparison with others, we set the KV cache size of the other models to 384.

-From Table~\ref{main-table}, we draw the following conclusions: \textit{i)} Our method achieves the best performance on LLaMA3, delivering a speedup of up to 1.4 times on a single batch instance with a compression rate of 4.68\%, confirmed by averaging multiple repeated experiments. \textit{ii)} Our method exhibits near-lossless performance in certain models, especially compared to the full-size KV cache setting in Llama2-7B/13B-chat-hf, with only a 0.77\% performance loss while achieving a 9.38\% compression rate. \textit{iii)} In comparison with the training-free head-pruning method CHAI, our \textit{UNComp} outperforms in both single-batch inference speed and overall performance.
-With a KV cache compression rate lower than CHAI's 68.55\%, our method achieved 5.4 times faster inference speed.
+\paragraph{Main Results} We divide the heads in the KV cache into 8 groups, with \( N_{i,1} = 640\) and \( \Delta n_g \) = 74.
+For fairness, the KV cache size of all heads in other models is set to 384.
+From Table~\ref{main-table}, we draw the following conclusions: \textit{i)} \textsc{UNComp} achieves the best performance, especially on LLaMA3, as we reveal in Section~\ref{Attention head type screening} that grouping settings with a compression ratio performs better due to their training with GQA.
+This leads to certain heads sharing the same sparsity patterns, resulting in a speedup up to 60\% per instance with a 4.68\% compression ratio. \textit{ii)} UNComp exhibits near-lossless performance in certain models, especially compared to the full-size KV cache setting in Llama2-7B/13B-chat-hf, with only a 0.74\% performance loss down to a 9.38\% compression ratio. \textit{iii)} The method most similar to our head grouping approach is \textbf{CHAI}.
+With a KV cache compression ratio lower than CHAI's 68.55\%, our method achieved 5.4$\times$ faster inference speed.

-\paragraph{The Result of Extreme Compression} We compare performance under extreme compression settings to highlight our method's advantages.
-For this investigation, we use Llama-2-7B-chat-hf as the baseline model, categorizing the layer into five groups and attention heads into two groups.
-As shown in Table~\ref{2_extreme_compression}, we evaluate the effectiveness of our approach across increasingly extreme compression ratios.
-Importantly, when the compression rate of the KV cache is set to 1.56\%, our method shows a substantial enhancement over existing alternatives.